Global Education, Teaching Resources

 - The impact regulation can have on tackling inequality.

 - How legislation protects our democracy.

 These are all highly-relevant subjects in modern society, that form part of the national and international discourse as well as the curriculum.
 Teachers will help to empower their students by ensuring these topics are discussed with the wider context of SDG 16 in mind.

-Peace and justice as a cornerstone of global citizenship
+Peace and justice as a cornerstone of global leadership

 Teaching this SDG will highlight the inequalities faced by some cultures around the world.
 It will show students that overcoming injustice is at the heart of bringing peace to all.
 It will also illustrate the power that strong institutions have to enforce positive change.

-Participate Learning has created a powerful global citizenship framework to serve as the resource educators need to nurture global citizenship among their students.
+Participate Learning has created a powerful global leadership framework to serve as the resource educators need to nurture global leadership among their students.
 This framework helps teachers enrich lesson plans by focussing discussions on the issues surrounding peace and justice on a global scale.

 There are complex international challenges to providing peace and justice to all citizens.
 Students should be aware of these challenges, and how institutions and regulation can both strengthen and weaken the protection citizens receive around the globe.
 Through teaching and the use of our global leadership framework, educators can inspire and empower students to bring about the change needed for a more peaceful world.